ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/accessrules.md

 A boolean value, accepting either `true` or `false` (note: no quotes in json!).
 By default, the Domain Management module will complain about an object not existing when assigning an access rule to an object that ... well, doesn't exist.
 Setting `Optional` to `true` will make it ignore it instead.

+### Present

+Whether the access rule should exist or not.
+By default, it should.
+Set this to $false in order to explicitly delete an existing access rule.
+Set this to 'Undefined' to neither create nor delete it, in which case it will simply be accepted if it exists.

+Use this field to explicitly override schema default permissions if needed/desired.

+### NoFixConfig

+By default, Test-DMAccessRule will generate a "FixConfig" result for accessrules that have been explicitly defined but are also part of the Schema Default permissions.
+If this setting is enabled, this result object is suppressed.

+## Test Results

+> Update

+Some access rules on this Active Directory object need to be modified.
+This can contain one or multiple changes being applied to the specified object.

+Tip: Inspect the `Changed` property to get a list of individual changes for the given AD object!

+Change types:

++ Delete: An Undesired access rule is being removed from the object
++ Create: A missing access rule is being added to the object
++ Restore: A default permission for the object, as defined in the AD schema, is being re-applied to the object
++ FixConfig: This test result is written, when the configuration contains an access rule, that is already defined in the schema default.
+In other words, the configured access rule is redundant and can be removed from the configuration (or the schema default, if it should not be in there ...).

+Note: To prevent a specific schema default permission to be applied to an object (by generating a restore action), define that access rule and set its "Present" property to $false.

+> MissingADObject

+The Active Directory object for which Access Rules have been configured does not (yet) exist.
+This usually means you have not yet run the specific component of your config that would create the object.

+> NoAccess

+The used account has insufficient rights to read the security configuration.
+This usually means the account has been blocked from reading the ACL in question - try manually fixing those or using a different, higher privileged account instead.